 How to get rid of wasps in your house?
 You can choose from several sprays that are formulated to kill wasps in the market.
 A mixture of soap and water can replace the ready-to-use spray.

-This article will provide sufficient information to evaluate if you can do it yourself or let the professional take care of your wasp problem at home.
+This article will provide sufficient information to evaluate if you can do it yourself or let a professional take care of your wasp problem at home.

 Why Do Wasps Try to Get in the House?